b-tomasz/Simplify-Home-Automation/Documentation/03-uninstall.md

 <img src="Images/remove/Remove001.png" alt="Choose remove" width="500"/>

-3. You will get asked which of the installed tools you want to remove.
+3. You will be asked which of the installed tools you want to remove.
 Choose the tools with your space bar and arrows on the keyboard.

 <img src="Images/remove/Remove002.png" alt="Choose Product to remove" width="500"/>

 4. If you hit Enter, you will get asked if you want to delete the persistent data.
-If you need the data or plan to reinstall the tool, you can select Keep Settings.
+If you need the data or plan to reinstall the tool, you can select keep settings.
 Otherwise, we recommend deleting them.

 <img src="Images/remove/Remove003.png" alt="Select file removal" width="500"/>